A Complete Guide to Testing AI and ML Applications

 - The data, code, curricula, and frameworks that support ML development must be thoroughly tested.

-- Traditional testing methods, like test coverage, are ineffective.
+- Traditional testing methods, such as test coverage, are often ineffective when testing machine learning applications.

 - The behavior of your ML model may change each time the data training is updated.